cloudui/blog/_posts/2022-06-10-lessons-learned-in-a-semester-gone-by.md

 ### Not everyone cares about me

 Sounds a bit harsh, but true.
 I fascinate myself with unusual facts about the universe, politics, and interesting tidbits about psychological abstraction.
 I tell my friends these things with passion, and I am often met with puzzled faces and annoyance.
 Why?
-Because I ignore the fact that they could not give any less of a sh*t on how Hawaii was formed.
+Because I ignore the fact that they could not give any less of a sh*t about how Hawaii was formed.

 I need to give people space and put myself second sometimes.
 I don’t want to risk my friends becoming uncomfortable or annoyed to satisfy my own selfish desires.